Twoure/KissNetwork.bundle/README.md

 ### Preferences

 ##### Sort List by...
-- Set list order for "All", "Alphabets", "Genres", and "Movies"
+- Set list order for "All", "Alphabets", "Country", "Genres", "Movies", "Ongoing", and "Completed"

 ##### View Kiss(Anime, Asian, Cartoon, Manga)
 - If site enabled then it will be availible in the Channel for viewing.
 This includes Bookmarks and Searching.